 No question about it, ETFs are a way to monetize customers who leave early.
 Even if customers have no choice about leaving, like Henning’s father.

 In some instances, a reasonable ETF is almost justifiable.
 For example, let’s say a cable company installs service and after a few weeks, you decide you don’t want cable.
 Shouldn’t it be able to recoup the cost of the modem, installing the modem and wiring and any related technician time?

 Sure, but some of these fees go way beyond that.
 They’re an attempt to enrich the company at the expense of a customer, even when the customer wants to continue the relationship.

 Unfair?
 Yes.
 Read Excel.Net’s agreement, and you’ll see that like many other companies, it reserves the right to terminate its agreement with you for any time and for any reason.

 And what does it owe you?
 Nothing.
 Not even an explanation.

 Now I’m sure there are some of you who will say ETFs are a fact of life, and that a close reading of the contract could offer you a way out on a technicality.
 Come on.
 Adhesion contracts like this ought to be illegal.
-Excessive ETFs are wrong, wrong, wrong.
+Excessive early termination fees are wrong, wrong, wrong.

-Unfortunately, I have no choice but to advise Henning to pay the ETF.
+Unfortunately, I have no choice but to advise Henning to pay the $300.
 But I wish I didn’t have to.